 Real Madrid soccer star Cristiano Ronaldo has recently become agitated with the Spanish Government amongst accusations of €15M in unpaid taxes, on income generated from advertising image rights.
 Ronaldo claims that the image rights legislation in Spain is complicated, and has not remained consistent since he joined Real Madrid in 2009.
 The changes were allegedly not made clear to him.

 In the US, there is also a complicated tax system that has different rules and regulations for types of income.
-Having knowledge of the tax system can be beneficial to save money, and avoid tax fraud accusations from the Internal Revenue Service (IRS).
+Having knowledge of the tax system can be beneficial to saving money, and avoiding tax fraud accusations from the Internal Revenue Service (IRS).
 If you cannot afford to pay your taxes, the IRS will eventually start making collection efforts to get their money.